-Mounting or embedding RFID tags on metal is a tricky proposition for the uninformed, and the informed for that matter.
+Mounting or embedding RFID tags on metal can be tricky.
 Metal surfaces reflect energy emitted from RFID readers and create interference for RFID tag antennas, which means the tag isn’t able to receive power and transmit information; however, specific RFID tags will work around metal surfaces.
 RFID companies have patented technology that allows RFID to work when attached to metal surfaces and even embedded within metal products.
-As long as you choose the correct RFID equipment for your situation and application, you won’t need to worry about interference from metal.
+As long as you choose the correct RFID equipment for your environment and application, you won’t need to worry about interference from metal.

 Here’s a few tips to help you get started: